FluBBaOfWard/NitroSwan/README.md

   * Emulator on Bottom: Select if top or bottom screen should be used for emulator, when menu is active emulator screen is allways on top.
   * Autosleep: Doesn't work.
 * WonderWitch: Tools for interacting with a WonderWitch.
+  * Upload File: Used for uploading files to WonderWitch.
   * XMODEM Transmit: Used for uploading files to WonderWitch.
   * XMODEM Receive: Used for downloading files from WonderWitch.
 * Debug: